oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 1. The DPoP proof MUST adhere to {{RFC9449}}
 2. The public key located in the DPoP proof MUST match the public key located in the `cnf` claim of the Client Attestation JWT.

 In combined mode, the Challenge mechanisms defined by this specification (the `challenge` claim and the `OAuth-Client-Attestation-Challenge` HTTP header field, see [](#challenges)) are not used for the DPoP proof.
 Instead, server-provided freshness and replay protection rely solely on the DPoP nonce mechanism defined in {{Section 8 of RFC9449}} and {{Section 9 of RFC9449}}: the server provides a nonce that the Client includes in the `nonce` claim of the DPoP proof.
-In addition to the means defined by {{RFC9449}}, the server MUST provide a fresh DPoP nonce in the response of the challenge endpoint as described in [](#challenge-endpoint) if a nonce is required, allowing the Client to obtain a nonce proactively.
+In addition to the means defined by {{RFC9449}}, a server that supports DPoP with server-provided nonces provides a fresh DPoP nonce in the response of the challenge endpoint as described in [](#challenge-endpoint), allowing the Client to obtain a nonce proactively.

 The following non-normative example shows a token request using combined mode (line breaks for display only):